An Article

 How does all this planning, setup, and conversation play out in the real world?
 For us, developing a robust design system for the Moonllight fantasy soccer web app yielded big benefits during implementation.

-Not only did it help the dev team create a consistent and maintainable application, the testing and hand-off points were a success: we saw collaboration improvements and faster-to-production changes.
+Not only did it help the dev team create a consistent and maintainable application, the testing and hand-off points were a success: We saw collaboration improvements and faster-to-production changes.
 Simply put, both the application and process behind it were better.

 One such example was a change to our card layout design.
 With an information-dense UI, the layout needed to be easy to read and interact with.
 In testing, we had unnecessary whitespace that made certain screens less usable on mobile devices.
 The change was straight-forward: remove padding around certain card layouts, making them full-width on narrow screens.